bluem-development/bluem-php/README.md

 ### Mandate specific configuration fields
-The following attributes in the bluem_config are vital for proper eMandate functionality.
+The following attributes in the `bluem_config` are vital for proper eMandate functionality.
 Below is a short description what each configuration field means:

-Local Instrument Code (CORE, B2B)
+- Local Instrument Code (CORE, B2B)

-RequestType
+- RequestType
   - Issuing is the default.
-Amendment/Cancellation are not actually used in practice at this time.
+Amendment/Cancellation are not used.

-SequenceType:
+- SequenceType:
   - One-off, or`OOFF`
   - Recurring, or `RCUR`

-MandateID,
+- MandateID,

-MerchantID,
+- MerchantID,

-MaxAmount (for B2B),
+- MaxAmount (for B2B),

-ValidationReference
+- ValidationReference

-### Creating an eMandate Transaction - helper functions
+### Creating an eMandate Transaction: helper functions
-You need certain information to reference a transaction request: an ID (in this case the MandateID) and an entranceCode (basically a timestamp when you started the request).
+You need certain information to reference a transaction request: an ID (in this case the MandateID), and an entranceCode (basically a timestamp when you started the request).
 Creating this information can be done using helper functions.
 When creating a new transaction, the entranceCode and MandateID will be generated within the `$bluem`.

 Generating a mandate ID: